ZhiwenShao/ARL/README.md

 # ARL
-This repository is the implementation of the paper "[Facial Action Unit Detection Using Attention and Relation Learning](https://arxiv.org/pdf/1808.03457.pdf)".
+This repository is the implementation of our paper "[Facial Action Unit Detection Using Attention and Relation Learning](https://arxiv.org/pdf/1808.03457.pdf)".
 The code is mainly borrowed from [JAA-Net](https://github.com/ZhiwenShao/JAANet).

 # Getting Started
 ## Dependencies